isu-digital/digital-collections-template/pages/about.md

 {% include feature/jumbotron.html objectid="mezvinsky41" %}

+{% include feature/nav-menu.html sections="About the collection;Related resources" %}

 ## About the Collection

 Edward M. Mezvinsky served in the Iowa House of Representatives (1969-1971), in the U.S. House of Representatives for Iowa's first district (1973-1977), and as U.S. representative to the United Nations Commission on Human Rights (1977-1979).